octaleadsprivatelimited-cloud/vl-cooltech/README.md

 ## License

-This project is proprietary software for ApplianceCares.in.
+This project is proprietary software for VL CoolTech.

 ## Support

 For technical support or questions about this website, contact:
-- Email: info@appliancecares.in
+- Email: vlcooltech@gmail.com
-- Phone: +91 77802 25280
+- Phone: +91 96763 33505 / +91 96765 82723

 ---

-Built with ❤️ for ApplianceCares.in
+Built with ❤️ for VL CoolTech